ENikS/Health/Recrystallization.md

 5. Acid Distillation - ?
 6. Reaction (if solution changes color it should be discarded)
 7. Boiling water out
-8. Drying the salt by heating to 155 C° until melts
+8. Drying the salt by heating to 180C° until melts
 9. Let it cool and grind into powder
 10. Recrystallization